ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 ### TEST-RUN: Checking if rainbow_bridge is working fine and local execution

-*You probably only to do this the very first time you're trying to use `rainbow_bridge`*
+*You probably only need to do this test the very first time you're trying to use `rainbow_bridge`*

 We can easily do this test using the [rainbow_bridge test data](https://github.com/mhoban/rainbow_bridge-test).